Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

 You can manage files and directories in many ways:

 - You can read and write to a file by first using the `openFile()` method to open the file.
 You can specify the file mode.
 The `openFile()` method returns a `FileHandle` object (in [mobile](../../api/latest/device_api/mobile/tizen/filesystem.html#FileHandle), [wearable](../../api/latest/device_api/wearable/tizen/filesystem.html#FileHandle), and [TV](../../api/latest/device_api/tv/tizen/filesystem.html#FileHandle) applications), which is a handle to the opened file.
-All actual operations, such as read, write, or close, on the file are performed through the `FileHandle` object based on a curent position, which can be obtained or modified through calling `seek()` operation on `FileHandle` object.
+All actual operations, such as read, write, or close, on the file are performed through the `FileHandle` object based on a current position, which can be obtained or modified through calling `seek()` operation on `FileHandle` object.

 To write to files: